Corn Mazes

 7100 East Traverse Hwy, Traverse City, MI 49684

 Spanning more than 10 acres, the Jacobs Farm Corn Maze is one of the largest and most intricate corn mazes in Michigan.
-It prides itself on using technology to create a design that lends itself to an intuitive and engaging guest experience.
+It prides itself on utilizing technology to create a design that fosters an intuitive and engaging guest experience.

 The designer is Brett Hood, a retired kindergarten teacher who has worked on the farm for several years.
 He loves creating interactive maze themes that teach others about Michigan.

 For 2020, he chose the theme of shipwrecks.
-The 2022 theme is Alice in Wonderland, and visitors will find thematic elements throughout their journey in the maze.
+The 2022 theme was Alice in Wonderland, and visitors will find thematic elements throughout their journey in the maze each year.
+The 2025 design incorporates the legendary band the Grateful Dead and the region’s cherry heritage.

 The maze will be available beginning in late August until the end of October, and the farm recommends that guests allocate approximately two hours to complete the maze.